-This workshop will offer practical guidance on the topics of addressing difficult and dangerous behavior in the community and/or schools.
+This workshop will offer practical guidance on the topics of addressing difficult and dangerous behavior.
 We will address common challenges related to disruptive and entitled behavior, mental illness referrals, understanding the accommodation process, and managing challenges posed by COVID.

 Addressing Teasing and Bullying: A Guide for Parents

 This program addresses the challenges of talking to your children about bullying and teasing behavior that occurs in school, with friends, and online.
 We will share the warning signs to look for, how to talk about these issues with their children, and the importance of understanding how a variety of factors may make children targets for teasing and bullying.

 Our expert trainers can provide a one-day on-site or live online training on crisis media relations, giving you the skills needed to handle the demands of the 24-hour news cycle and get your message out in a clear, timely, and efficient manner.

 Critical Issues in Campus Safety for K-12 Schools

 Large-scale emergency incidents and disasters can occur anywhere, on any school campus.
 This course can be taught in either 4- or 8-hour formats and is designed to both refresh and train your campus emergency management team and to give them the tools that will enable them to manage a wide variety of emergency situations.